richardiux/split-app/README.md

 == NOTICE

 Work in progress, and not production ready.

+Documentation coming soon.